 - The employer must reinstate an employee at their previous level of employment

-- The employer must reinstate the employee at their same job or a job that is equivalent in all aspects such as pay, location, benefits, job duties
+- An employer must reinstate the employee at their same job or a job that is equivalent in all aspects such as pay, location, benefits, job duties

-- The employer is not allowed to make the employee work while on leave
+- An employer is not allowed to make the employee work while on leave

 - The employee does not have to be available at any time to work while on leave

 - The employer cannot use the employee’s request for FMLA leave as a negative factor in employment actions such as hiring, promotions, or disciplinary actions

 If you believe your rights are being violated, contact Virginia employment attorney Cindra Dowd.

 Attorney Cindra Dowd has successfully settled claims on behalf of employees.
 Having a dedicated and experienced litigator on your side can help you gain back what you have lost.

 “Many people feel confused and helpless.
 They don’t know what to do and feel that they have no choice but to endure the situation.
 I have been working with victims for years to protect their rights and obtain compensation for the wrong they have suffered.”